-Ernst & Young Wessex House, 19 Threefield Lane, Southampton, SO14 3QB
+Ernst & Young LLP

+Wessex House 19 Threefield Lane Southampton Hampshire SO14 3QB

-This letter of representations is provided in connection with your audit of the financial statements of New Forest National Park Authority ("the Authority") for the year ended 31 March 2018.
-We recognise that obtaining representations from us concerning the information contained in this letter is a significant procedure in enabling you to form an opinion as to whether the financial statements give a true and fair view of the financial position of New Forest National Park Authority as of 31 March 2018 and of its expenditure and income for the year then ended in accordance with the CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+This letter of representations is provided in connection with your audit of the financial statements of New Forest National Park Authority ("the Authority") for the year ended 31 March 2019.
+We recognise that obtaining representations from us concerning the information contained in this letter is a significant procedure in enabling you to form an opinion as to whether the financial statements give a true and fair view of the financial position of New Forest National Park Authority as of 31 March 2019 and of its income and expenditure for the year then ended in accordance with CIPFA LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.